ppy/osu-wiki/wiki/Help_Centre/en.md

 If you currently have more than one account, please contact [accounts@ppy.sh](mailto:accounts@ppy.sh) to get things sorted out.

-#### Is it possible to start over/have my account's statistics wiped/have my account deleted?
+#### Is it possible to start over or have my account's statistics wiped?

 **Not at the moment.**